 Concepts#

-- Channels have different types indicated by the <- and -> arrows, which specify the direction of the channel.
+- There are different types of channels, with the <- and -> arrows indicating the direction of the channel

-- The buffer size of a channel indicates whether it is a synchronous or asynchronous channel.
+- The channel's buffer size indicates whether the channel is synchronous or asynchronous

-- CAS (compare-and-swap) is a technique used in designing concurrent algorithms to improve the safety of multi-threaded execution.
+- CAS: compare-and-swap: CAS technology is used in designing concurrent algorithms, improving the safety of multi-threaded execution

 CAS#

-CAS Principle: CAS has three operands: the memory value V, the old expected value A, and the new value to be modified B. CAS modifies the memory value to B and returns true only if the expected value A is equal to the memory value V. Otherwise, it does nothing and returns false.
+CAS Principle: CAS has three operands: memory value V, expected old value A, and value B to be modified.
+It modifies the memory value to B and returns true only when the expected value A is equal to the memory value V; otherwise, it does nothing and returns false.

-- CAS operations are provided by the operating system and supported at the hardware level.
+- The CAS operation is provided by the operating system with corresponding interfaces and supported at the hardware level

 if *addr == old {